adonisjs/v6-docs/content/docs/testing/browser_tests.md

 ```

 ## Basic example
-Let's create an example test that will open the home page of your AdonisJS application and verifies the contents of the page.
+Let's create an example test that will open the home page of your AdonisJS application and verify the contents of the page.
 The [`visit`](https://japa.dev/docs/plugins/browser-client#browser-api) helper opens a new page and visits a URL.
 The return value is the [page object](https://playwright.dev/docs/api/class-page).

 See also: [List of assertions methods](https://japa.dev/docs/plugins/browser-client#assertions)